WebFuzzing/EMB/README.md

 `cs` contains all the source code of the different SUTs, whereas `em` contains all the drivers.
 Note: building a top-module will build as well all of its internal submodules.

-## Build The Systems

-### Build JDK_8_MAVEN

-The folder `cs` (*case study*) contains the source code of the different system under tests (SUT) in this benchmark, for JDK 8 and Maven.

-The folder `em` (*EvoMaster*) contains the classes needed to be written to enable the use of EvoMaster on the SUTs.
-In particular, there are `EmbeddedEvoMasterController` and `ExternalEvoMasterController` class implementations for each SUT.
-Note: usually you would write a EvoMaster controller class in the same module of the SUTs.
-Here, they are in different modules just to make clear what is needed to implement to enable the use of EvoMaster.

-To compile and generate all the jar files, use the command:

-``mvn clean package -DskipTests``

-Currently, all the case studies do require JDK __8__.
-They will not compile with a different version.

-_Note_: the case studies do import EvoMaster as a library.
-Current SNAPSHOT versions of the case studies do use the most recent SNAPSHOT version of EvoMaster (the two versioning numbers are aligned).
-We do __NOT__ publish the SNAPSHOT dependencies online.
-This means that, if you try to build the project directly, it will fail due to missing SNAPSHOT dependencies.

-To use such SNAPSHOT versions, you need first a `mvn install` of EvoMaster on your machine (so that the SNAPSHOT jars are created, and put under your `~/.m2` folder).
+Regarding JavaScript, unfortunately NodeJS does not have a good handling of multi-module projects.
+Each SUT has to be built separately.
+However, for each SUT, we put its source code under a folder called `src`, whereas all the code related to the drivers is under `em`.

+The driver classes for Java and .Net are called `EmbeddedEvoMasterController`.
+For JavaScript, they are in a script file called `app-driver.js`.
+Note that Java also a different kind of driver called `ExternalEvoMasterController`.
+The difference is that in External the SUT is started on a separated process, and not running in the same JVM of the driver itself.

+## Old Versions

+The release of EMB are linked in version number with the release of EvoMaster, as EvoMaster's libraries are used in the drivers (e.g., to clean databases and configure auth info).
-However, in the Git repository of EMB, we did tag the versions of EMB that are using the published versions of EvoMaster.
+In the Git repository of EMB, we did tag the versions of EMB.
 See the [releases](https://github.com/EMResearch/EMB/releases) page.
-For example, to use version `X` of EvoMaster, you can check out the Git commit of EMB tagged with version `X`.
+For example, to use version `X`, you can check out the Git commit of EMB tagged with version `X`.
 To see the current available tags, from a command-line you can execute: